Last updated: May 2021

 Overwhelming consensus on Facebook discussions – which matches our experience as players – is that you should do everything possible to stabilize your video feed so that players avoid motion sickness issues while watching the game.
 Motion sickness can even be a problem in 3D rendered video games, which is why many have an option to disable head bob animations.

 The gold standard for stabilizing a video feed is to use a gimbal, a motorized device that makes tiny adjustments to keep the camera level even when held freehand.
 The top manufacturer of gimbals for the consumer market is DJI, a company famous for drone manufacturing – turns out that the technology necessary to keep drones and cameras level is very similar!

-We recommend the Osmo Mobile 3 or the Osmo Mobile 3 Combo – both are the same base unit, but the Combo adds a tripod accessory that gives you the valuable ability to set the gimbal down on a flat surface to free up your hands.
+If you go this route, we recommend the Osmo Mobile 3 or the Osmo Mobile 3 Combo – both are the same base unit, but the Combo adds a tripod accessory that gives you the valuable ability to set the gimbal down on a flat surface to free up your hands.

 We strongly advise against a head mounted camera – it feels the most intuitive because it places the camera nearest to the gamemaster’s eyes, but it also creates the shakiest video feed because your head is constantly moving while hosting a game.
 A much better approach is a neck or chest mount.